adervesh03/Hawkeye-Datathon-2025/README.md

 - Deploy to cloud and website - business members select new customer information, and our feature returns the customer's risk level

 ### Value:
-- Enables differentiated pricing or eligibility thresholds.
+- Enables differentiated pricing or eligibility thresholds, and potentially more profitable business outcomes.